Q: There are lots of small holes in my Bradford pear, making several rings around the trunk. Is this a borer or a bird?

 This seems to be a case where a pest knows how much damage can be done without destroying a source of food!

-Following contributed by Mary Tucker, Cherokee County Master Gardener
+Following contributed by Mary T., Cherokee County Master Gardener

 FROM THE CORNELL LAB OF ORNITHOLOGY WEB SITE